NESCent/Tools-for-Evo-Hack/wiki/Lists.md

 Mailing List for the Meeting
 ----------------------------

-The mailing list is called and is hosted by NESCent.
+The mailing list is called **wg-** and is hosted by NESCent.
 You can send email to all meeting participants by posting to
 \[[mailto:wg](mailto:wg)-@nescent.org wg-@nescent.org\].

 The URL for the mailing list archive is